 Introduction to MySQL ALTER TABLE Add Column

-In MySQL, ALTER TABLE command is used to change the name of the table or rename one or more columns of the table, add new columns, remove existing ones, modify the datatype, length, index of one or more column and we can also rename the name of the table.
-This command is most often used with ADD, DROP and MODIFY statements depending on the operation that you wish to perform for the table, its columns, or indexes.
+In MySQL, you use the ALTER TABLE command to perform various operations on tables, such as changing the table name, renaming columns, adding new columns, removing existing columns, and modifying data types, lengths, and indexes of columns.
+You commonly combine this command with ADD, DROP, and MODIFY statements to execute specific operations on tables, columns, or indexes.
 We can even change the sequence of the columns in the table using the ALTER TABLE command.
-In this article, we will learn the syntax and the usage of the ALTER TABLE command statement to add the column to a table with the help of examples.
+In this article, we will learn the syntax and the usage of the ALTER TABLE command statement to add a column to a table with the help of examples.

 We can add one or more columns in the existing table by using the ALTER TABLE statement with the ADD command.
 The syntax of adding the columns using the ALTER statement is as follows –